TheRealVSSVSSN/SunnyRP/Example_Frameworks/vRP/docs.md

 ### Client Scripts
 #### client/base.lua
 Initialises the client context, bridges to server via Tunnel/Proxy, and forwards spawn/death events to the server.
+Utilises `CreateThread`, `Wait`, and `PlayerPedId()` for modern thread and entity handling.

 #### client/admin.lua
 Implements client admin tools such as noclip and spectating controls.